Security Model

 Identity

 Registration uses a SIWE challenge signed by the SDK’s secp256k1 identity key.
+The key is loaded from identity.json either as a raw secp256k1 private_key or derived from a BIP-39 mnemonic and derivation_path.
 The relay then issues a lease-scoped ES256K access token used by renew, unregister, reverse connect, and QUIC datagram authentication.

-Browser wallet login is a separate admin/status mechanism.
-It does not replace the local tunnel identity used for lease registration.
+Relay admin token login and optional local agent wallet login are separate from lease registration.
+They do not replace the local tunnel identity used for registration.

 Next Steps